 American Academy of Nursing Fellowship

-The next call for nominations will open in March 2026.
+The next call for nominations will open in March 2026

-The overall purpose of the AAN Fellowship is to provide talented, early-career health science scholars in nursing with the opportunity to experience and participate in evidence-based healthcare or public health studies that improve the care and access to care of patients in domestic and global health care systems.
-The program especially welcomes nominations of historically underrepresented candidates.
+The overall purpose of the American Academy of Nursing (AAN) Fellowship is to provide talented, early-career health science scholars in nursing with the opportunity to experience and participate in evidence-based healthcare or public health studies that improve the care and access to care of patients in domestic and global health care systems.
+This program is supported with funding from the AAN.
 Current Fellows of the AAN are eligible for the program.
+The AAN Fellowship is part of the NAM Fellowships for Health Science Scholars program.

 Current Fellow